Khaledayman9/Compilers-Algorithms/README.md

  a) The set V of variables consists of upper-case English letters.

- b) The start variable is the symbol S
+ b) The start variable is the symbol S.
- .

  c) The set Σ of terminals consists of lower-case English letters (except the letter e).

  d) The letter “e” represents ε.